 Transport accessibility shapes customer profiles in unexpected ways.
 Customers who drive to your location have different expectations than those who walk or use public transport.
 Drivers might expect parking and quick service, while pedestrians might be more willing to browse and spend time.

-Building types influence customer behaviour patterns.
+Building types influence customer behaviour too.
 Apartment dwellers often have different storage needs, delivery preferences, and shopping habits compared to house owners.
 They might prefer smaller quantities, more frequent purchases, and convenient delivery options.

 Myth Debunked: “Hyperlocal marketing is only for small businesses.”
 Large chains like Starbucks and McDonald’s use sophisticated hyperlocal strategies, customising menu items, pricing, and promotions based on specific location demographics.